Prague: Second World War

 Hitler ordered the German Army to enter Prague on 15 March 1939, and from Prague Castle proclaimed Bohemia and Moravia a German protectorate.
 For most of its history, Prague had been a multi-ethnic city with important Czech, German and (mostly native German-speaking) Jewish populations.
 From 1939, when the country was occupied by Nazi Germany, Hitler took over Prague Castle.
 During the Second World War, most Jews were deported and killed by the Germans.
 In 1942, Prague was witness to the assassination of one of the most powerful men in Nazi Germany—Reinhard Heydrich—during Operation Anthropoid, accomplished by Czechoslovak national heroes Jozef Gabčík and Jan Kubiš.
 Hitler ordered bloody reprisals.

 In February 1945, Prague suffered several bombing raids by the US Army Air Forces.
-701 people were killed, more than 1,000 people were injured and some buildings, factories and historical landmarks (Emmaus Monastery, Faust House, Vinohrady Synagogue) were destroyed.
-Many historic structures in Prague, however, escaped the destruction of the war and the damage was small compared to the total destruction of many other cities in that time.
+701 people were killed, more than 1,000 people were injured and some buildings, factories and historic landmarks (Emmaus Monastery, Faust House, Vinohrady Synagogue) were destroyed.
+Many historic structures in Prague, however, escaped the destruction of the war and the damage was small compared to the destruction of many other cities in that time.
 According to American pilots, it was the result of a navigational mistake.
 In March, a deliberate raid targeted military factories in Prague, killing about 370 people.

 On 5 May 1945, two days before Germany capitulated, an uprising against Germany occurred.
 Several thousand Czechs were killed in four days of bloody street fighting, with many atrocities committed by both sides.
-At daybreak on 9 May, the 3rd Shock Army of the Red Army took the city almost unopposed.
+Fought concurrently with the Prague uprising, the Prague offensive significantly helped the liberation of Czechoslovakia.
+At daybreak on 9 May, the 3rd Shock Army of the Red Army took the capital city almost unopposed.
 The majority (about 50,000 people) of the German population of Prague either fled or were expelled by the Beneš decrees in the aftermath of the war.